-These claims are completely false.
+These claims are incorrect.
 Our Simpler Recycling scheme ensures households across England can recycle the same core materials, ending the postcode lottery of collections.
 It does not introduce new £400 fines for incorrectly recycling items, nor does it ban households from disposing of everyday items.

-The items described in media reports as “prohibited” can still be disposed of and they are not banned.
-They are simply listed in government guidance for local authorities as not in scope for specific recycling streams under Simpler Recycling.
+The items described in media reports as “prohibited” are listed in government guidance for local authorities as not in scope for specific household recycling streams under Simpler Recycling.
+Residents should check their local authority website to see how these can be recycled or disposed of at specific recycling points or Household Waste & Recycling centres.

 Any penalty for incorrect presentation of household waste in England is a civil penalty, not a criminal fine.
 A Fixed Penalty Notice - valued between £60 and £80 - can only be issued after a written warning and where incorrect presentation is causing a nuisance.